mwhitesi/apl_assignment/README.md

 ### Part 7b

 Automated QC/QA can be integrated into the snakemake workflow as well as the final report generation.
+Snakemake would allow me define multiple QC tests as separate tasks as well as create a dependency that would require a successful QC tests before the data transfer is initiated.

 ### Part 7c

 My preferred method is to continue to use the snakemake workflow system with available linux and python tools and libraries.
-To perform a data transfer through a defined port I would use the `scp -p` file copy tool.
+To perform a data transfer through a defined port I would use the `scp -p` linux file copy tool.
 Snakemake has built-in error-catching and input/output validation mechanisms.
 See [rules/transfer.smk](rules/transfer.smk) for an example.

 ## Question 8